Understanding Panama Schedule: Shift Patterns Explained [2025]

 Measure performance

-• Action: Evaluate the impact of the Panama schedule on key performance indicators (KPIs) such as productivity, employee satisfaction, and operational efficiency.
+• Action: Measure impact on productivity, satisfaction, absenteeism, and operational efficiency.

 Continuous improvement